liseda-lab/KG-Explanations-UserStudy/README.md

 # KG-Explanations-UserStudy

 **Explaining Scientific Hypotheses in Drug Development with Knowledge Graphs**
-- Resources, code, and data for the ISWC 2025 paper are availabe here.
+- Resources, code, and data for the ISWC 2025 paper nr 249 are availabe here.

 ---